Best American Express business credit cards

 American Express Business Gold Card: Best for bonus category spending

 If you spend a lot of money on business purchases throughout the year, the Business Gold Card should be on your radar.
 This card lets you pick the two categories you earn the most rewards in (4X points) with a cap of $150,000 in combined spending each year.
 Categories you can choose from include airfare purchased directly from airlines, U.S. purchases for advertising in select media (online, TV, radio), U.S. purchases made directly from select technology providers of computer hardware, software and cloud solutions, U.S. gas stations, U.S. restaurant purchases and U.S. shipping.
 You’ll earn 1X points on your spending in these categories once you exhaust the bonus rewards cap, and you’ll earn 1X points on everything else you buy.

-A $295 annual fee applies, but you can start off with a generous welcome bonus of 70,000 Membership Rewards® points after you spend $10,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.
-You also get 25 percent of your points back when you use them to book airfare through AmexTravel.com, up to 250,000 points back per year.
+A $295 annual fee applies, but you can start off with a generous welcome bonus of 70,000 Membership Rewards points after you spend $10,000 on eligible purchases within the first three months.
+You also get 25 percent of your points back when you use them to book airfare through AmexTravel.com (up to 250,000 points back per year).

 The Blue Business Plus Credit Card from American Express: Best for no annual fee

 If you want to earn Amex Membership Rewards points without paying an annual fee, the Blue Business Plus should be on your list.
 This card gives you 2X points on the first $50,000 you spend each year for a bonus potential of 100,000 points.
 After that, you’ll earn 1X points for each dollar you spend.
 This card doesn’t charge an annual fee despite its high initial earning rate on all purchases, so it’s a good business card option to pair with another Amex business card that offers more perks.